Today’s featured recipe comes to us from my friend Regina who used to blog at Molly Mel.

 With a good quality fish and fresh ingredients like this, the recipe can’t help but be delicious!

 One of the keys to making this dish well is to soak the salted codfish for 24 hours to remove the salt.
-I have given you the basic recipe below, but Regina has great details on her website for the total preparation of it.
-All photos are courtesy of Molly Mel.
-See more of Regina’s Brazilian recipes here.
+I have given you the basic recipe below.
+All photos are are used with permission of Regina.

-- 1½ pounds of salted codfish, boned and skinned
+- 1 1/2 pounds of cod, salted, boned and skinned

 - 2 pounds of potatoes